 Spread Of Scarlet Fever

 Scarlet fever is a contagious infection that can spread from an infected person to another.
 Group A strep bacteria usually live in the throat and nose of infected people and spread to others via respiratory droplets while coughing or sneezing.
 Although not all people with these bacteria develop symptoms (asymptomatic) of strep throat or scarlet fever, they can spread the bacteria to others (1).

-Your child can be infected if they come into close contact with an infected person or an asymptomatic carrier.
+Your child can be infected if they come into close contact with an infected person or an asymptomatic carrier (they may carry the bug in their throat and spread the infection but have no symptoms themselves).
 Children can get group A strep bacteria in the following ways (1).

 - Breathing in respiratory droplets that contain the bacteria

 - Touching a surface that contains the droplet and touching the nose or mouth with unwashed hands

 - Sharing glasses, water bottles, spoons, toothbrushes, and plates with a sick person